 - The sensation of locking or catching when moving the thumb

 - Pain that worsens after long periods of use

 - Reduced or limited thumb movement

-What does treatment for de Quervain’s disease entail?
+What does de Quervain’s tenosynovitis treatment entail?

 - Resting and avoiding any repetitive motions involving the thumb